 Patron of Animals, Merchants & Ecology

 The life of St. Francis was not just a gift for the Church or for the World in the 13th Century – He is a saint for today!
 He answered God’s call to rebuild His church.
-The Franciscan movement of sisters, friars, popes, nobility, and lay men and women have had profound effects on the whole of human history since, Francis first walked the dusty cobblestone robs of a medieval city.
+The Franciscan movement of sisters, friars, popes, nobility, and lay men and women have had profound effects on the whole of human history since Francis first walked the dusty cobblestone roads of a medieval city.

 In the name of the Lord!

 Concerning Those Who Do Penance

 All who love the Lord with their whole heart, with their whole soul and mind, with all their strength (cf. Mk 12:30), and love their neighbors as themselves (cf. Mt 22:39) and hate their bodies with their vices and sins, and receive the Body and Blood of our Lord Jesus Christ, and produce worthy fruits of penance.